Dunk Island: Post-war development of the resort

 The Brassey family returned to run the resort for a period at the end of the war.
 The island then went through a succession of owners.
-In 1956, Gordon & Kathleen Stynes purchased it and relocated their family there from Victoria.
+In 1956, Gordon and Kathleen Stynes purchased it and relocated their family there from Victoria.
 They then redeveloped and upgraded the resort's facilities to establish the island as a tourist destination.
 As a result, Dunk Island became a popular destination for celebrities including Sean Connery, Henry Ford II, and Australian Prime Ministers Harold Holt and Gough Whitlam.
-The Stynes Family owned and operated the island and resort until 1964, when it was sold to Eric McIlree, founder of Avis Rent-A-Car.
+The Stynes family owned and operated the island and resort until 1964, when it was sold to Eric McIlree, founder of Avis Car Rental.

-In 1976, Trans Australia Airlines purchased Dunk Island.
+In 1976, P&O and Trans Australia Airlines (TAA) purchased Dunk Island, each holding 50%.
+TAA took full ownership in July 1978.
 Ownership passed to Qantas in 1992, following its merger with Australian Airlines.
-On 24 December 1997, the island was purchased by P&O Australian Resorts, which was acquired by Voyages in July 2004.
-In September 2009, both Dunk and Bedarra island resorts were purchased by Hideaway Resorts, a wholly owned subsidiary of Pamoja Capital.
+In December 1997, the island was purchased by P&O, before being sold to Voyages Hotels & Resorts in July 2004.
+In September 2009, it was purchased by Hideaway Resorts.